Wonder Woman from DC Super Hero Girls

 The second eldest sister Jo stands out amongst the four March sisters, she’s a dreamer and a writer.
 Happiest in her woodside hideout or holed up in the attic writing, she loves nothing more than to invent stories fueled by her wild imagination.
 Bold, outspoken, and daring, Jo is a very modern young woman in the nineteenth-century world.

 Sophie from The Young Magicians and The Thieves’ Almanac

 Young magician and hypnotist extraordinaire, Sophie Yang can name all the lakes in England’s Lake District in ANY order.
 And if that doesn’t wow you, she also once convinced her Brown Owl that all the other Brownies were jellyfish.
 She’s a northern girl with shaved hair at the sides, who’s staggeringly brilliant at a branch of magic known as ‘mentalism’ and isn’t afraid to out-boss any of the other young magicians!

-Astrid is strong, tough and an all-round awesome girl.
+Astrid is strong, tough, and an all-around awesome girl.
 But taking up roller derby is HARD, and Astrid struggles to stay on her skates in camp.
 Astrid's perseverance and grit start to pay off though - she’s brave enough to handle new friendships, start new hobbies and find her own way in the world.
 And she looks pretty darn cool in those skates, too.